-The CPUC will continue to monitor the affordability of available service options within the State and encourage providers to offer a range of options that support broadband adoption by residents regardless of income level and reduce the burden on lower-income subscribers.
+The CPUC will also continue to monitor the affordability of available service options within the State and encourage providers to offer a range of options that support broadband adoption by residents regardless of income level and reduce the burden on lower-income subscribers.

-As discussed above, the CPUC's Rulemaking to Establish a Framework and Processes for Assessing the Affordability of Utility Service (R.18-07-006), initiated in July 2018 and active as of the submission of this Proposal,204 has established a framework for assessing the affordability of utility services in California, including broadband services.205
+The CPUC has long identified affordability as a critical priority, recognizing that customers need services to be affordable to ensure health, safety, and participation in society.
+The CPUC's Rulemaking to Establish a Framework and Processes for Assessing the Affordability of Utility Service (R.18-07-006), initiated in July 2018 and active as of the submission of this Proposal (see R.18-07-006,